axyz/rezponsive/README.md

         huge: Infinity
     }}
-    isTouchOnServer // if true will treat server environment as touch devices serverMedia="small" // if not defined will default to "all" />
+    isTouchOnServer // if true will treat server environment as touch devices serverMedia={
+        small: true,
+        medium: false
+    } // if not defined will default to { all: true }
+/>
 ```
 on isomorphic app you probably want to define a `severMedia` to choose what to